lightning/bolts/02-peer-protocol.md

-The receiver MUST fail the channel if considers `feerate-per-kb` too small for timely processing.
+The receiver MUST fail the channel if considers `feerate-per-kw` too small for timely processing, or unreasonably large.
 The receiver MUST fail the channel if `funding-pubkey`, `revocation-basepoint`, `payment-basepoint` or `delayed-payment-basepoint` are not be valid DER-encoded compressed secp256k1 pubkeys.